Special Educational Needs at Aberford C of E Primary School

 What do I do if I think my child might have special educational needs?

-· Please contact the school on 0113 2813302 and arrange a meeting with your child’s class teacher and /or Miss Boulding our Special Educational Needs Coordinator (SENCO).
+· Please contact the school on 0113 2813302 and arrange a meeting with your child’s class teacher and /or Mrs Crossley our Special Educational Needs Coordinator (SENCO).

 · We will listen carefully to your concerns and discuss appropriate actions to support your child.
 This might involve seeking the advice of other professionals if necessary.

 If your child is making less than expected progress given their age and individual circumstances, the first response will be high quality teaching by your child’s class teacher targeted at their areas of difficulty.
 For your child this would mean: